TradeIdeasPhilip/phil-lib/README.md

 A collection of useful odds and ends.
 Many of these come from stack overflow, but I'm tired of looking them up and adding TypeScript annotations each time I need them.

+## Release Notes

+Version 1.4.0 includes one serious bug fix, several small improvements, and a lot of new features.

+This is a collection of items that I've been copying from one project to another.

+`polarToRectangular()` was giving completely incorrect results.
+I need to find the projects that used bad version, so I don't break them with this upgrade.

 ## API Docs

 - [Miscellaneous (Browser only.)](https://tradeideasphilip.github.io/phil-lib/modules/client_misc.html)